melihayyildiz/auction-service/README.md

 There are 2 locales, Turkish and English(default).
 If you want to change the locale, simply add Locale(en or tr) header to your requests.

+Start with Auction Create request to create an auction (Only permitted to SELLER role).

+Auction Create body takes 2 arguments, productId and minBid.
+There is no product entity implemented, so put a casual identifier instead.

-Start with Auction Create request to create an auction (Only permitted to SELLER role) use Auction Bid request for bidding (Only permitted to BUYER role) Users can list Auctions, but only SELLER can display maxBid and maxBidHolder if it is still active.
-If not, both USER and SELLER can display
+Use Auction Bid request for bidding (Only permitted to BUYER role).

+Users can list Auctions, but only SELLER can display maxBid and maxBidHolder if it is still active.
+If not, both USER and SELLER can display.

 When SELLER user ends auction with Auction End endpoint, s/he will get a response with maxBid and maxBidOwner info of that auction.